 Kelly shared that while there’s a general level of agreement and understanding across most areas of society that reporting on emissions is a good thing, there are still many questions around the ‘how’ aspect of reporting.
 He laid out his four key steps with the audience: getting buy-in, defining your emissions inventory boundary, data collection and measurement, and input and reporting.

-“The first and most important step is the first: getting buy-in.
+“The first and most important step is getting buy-in.
 It is essential that at the most senior level of your business you have buy-in and commitment to embark on this journey,” said Kelly.
 “Our Chief Sustainability Officer, David Benattar and the rest of The Warehouse Group Executive Team including CEO Nick Grayston and our Board have been onboard from the very start.”

 While it’s understandable that most organisations would want to spring into action and begin reporting on emissions as soon as possible, Kelly argued that setting up your internal framework and reporting regime is not a sprint, but more a long-term, well planned marathon: “It’s more important to set your organisation up for success through thorough planning than to rush into action.”